Skip to main content

 WFB-ng Video Link

 WFB-ng (WiFi Broadcast next generation) is the protocol the agent uses for long-range HD video.
 It is not standard WiFi.
 Instead, it broadcasts raw 802.11 frames in monitor mode with forward error correction (FEC).
 This gives you 10-50+ km range at 30-70 ms latency.
-The agent manages WFB-ng directly as the ados-wfb systemd service.
+The agent manages WFB-ng directly as the ados-wfb systemd service (the native Rust ados-radio binary).
 No OpenHD or other wrapper is required.

 How it works